Jan te Nijenhuis

 Jan te Nijenhuis is a Dutch psychologist.
 He is a lecturer of psychology at the University of Amsterdam, known for his research on human intelligence.
 He studied at Groningen University and the Free University of Amsterdam.

+His publications on the intelligence of immigrants have provoked a lot of criticism and controversy in the Netherlands.

+He has controversially published several papers in the Mankind Quarterly which is widely regarded as a racist pseudoscience journal and has attended the London Conference on Intelligence.